remla24-team6/operation/README.md

   -  Memory and Performance test.
 - We have an initial mutamorphic test.
   - Tests are triggered by running dvc repro.

+  ### Comments for A5
+- We extended the webapp by adding functionality to provide feedback w.r.t. the model's predictions.
+- We use Istio for our deployments and use a `Gateway` and `Virtual Service` to make our web app accessible.
+- `DestinationRules` are used to realise the canary release.
+- We set up the infrastructure to run experiments.
+Our current experiment concerns the increased traffic when we style the front-end application.
+- The additional use case is Rate Limiting.
+The service throttles excessive traffic from users.